AbakNacchan/RV-X/CONFIG.md

 build-mode = "apk"
 # 'both', 'apk' or 'module' ― default: apk
 excluded-patches = "'Some Patch' 'Some Other Patch'"
-# Whitespace seperated list of patches to exclude
+# Whitespace separated list of patches to exclude
 included-patches = "'Some Patch' 'Some Other Patch'"
-# Whitespace seperated list of patches to include, all default patches are included by default
+# Whitespace separated list of patches to include, all default patches are included by default
 exclusive-patches = false
 # Exclude all patches by default ― default: false
 apkmirror-dlurl = "https://www.apkmirror.com/apk/inc/app"